 4. Be self-affirming – Thoughts become things so start telling yourself you are fit, beautiful, strong and healthy.
 Positive energy, just like negative energy bleeds into your mental, emotional and physical world.
 Choose to let in positive energy.

 5. Face the world upright – Straighten up your posture.
 Many people struggle with postural issues, especially if they work behind a desk.
 Strive to fix your posture and strengthen weak muscles.
 Incorporate weight training into your workouts.
 Good posture makes you look and feel better about yourself.

 6. Start slow – Don’t do anything drastic.
 If you are dieting and are used to consuming 3,000 calories don’t drop down to 1,200 right away.
 If you’ve never exercised don’t go running a half marathon your first day out.
 Moderation is the key balance and success with making changes to your lifestyle.

 7. Try all natural foods – Avoid processed foods, which is anything that comes in a bag or a box.

 8. Food preparation – If you prepare your foods in advance and store them in containers you will have healthy food at your convenience.
 Makes for great on the go snacks and helps stay away from tempting fast food and mindless snacking.

 9. Document your progress – Measure your results.
 It may be uncomfortable at first as the before photos always look much worse than the progressive photos.
 But after about a month and taking your new measurements you will see that you are dropping that weight and losing those inches.

 10. Focus on reflection – Think about your journey weekly and adjust as needed.
 Find solutions to help with the challenges and praise yourself for the successes.

-For those of you who need additional information and help on changing your lifestyle and incorporating some of the above tips please give me a call at (858) 735-1139.
-It can be easier with someone to guide you through the process and help with accountability.
+For those of you who need additional information and help on changing your lifestyle contact me at (858) 735-1139.